havenwood/ifuture/README.md

 `gem install ifuture`

-The Redis gem is required as well f you opt to use Redis instead of the default unix socket transporter.
+The Redis gem is required as well if you opt to use Redis instead of the default unix socket transporter.

 `gem install redis`